Fujitsu-UTokyo-QDD/QDD/3rdPartyLicense/README.md

 * Qiskit: https://github.com/Qiskit
 * ddsim: https://github.com/cda-tum

-The licenses for the above programs are stored in this folder.

 The python interface is refered to Qiskit code.
 It has been changed by Fujitsu from the original version.

+## License
+The licenses for the above programs are stored in this folder.

+## Contact
+Please email to yusuke-kimura@fujitsu.com .